 WHEN YOU VISIT US You can expect to be greeted by the owner of Oriental Foot Reflexology or one of our staff members.
 We will ask what type of a room you would like.
 We offer individual, couple or group rooms to suit your taste.
 Relax in one of our specialized reflexology chairs and prepare to be pampered.
 Take off your shoes and socks and we will roll up your pants.
 We will start with a relaxing foot bath of rose and mineral water.
-While you are soaking your feet enjoy the Tui Na neck and shoulder rub.
-Then based upon your request we will treat you by using traditional Chinese foot reflexology.
+Then based upon your request we will treat you by using traditional Chinese foot reflexology, Tui Na, or both.
 When we are done you will feel rejuvenated and light as a feather!

 Based on an ancient Chinese therapy, Reflexology involves manipulation of specific reflex areas in the foot, hands, and ears that correspond to other parts of the body.
 This type of bodywork involves the application of pressure to specific areas of the feet and hands to stimulate body organs and relieve areas of congestion of the body’s natural flow of energy.
 Very much like acupuncture and acupressure principles, reflexology is focused on correcting the body’s energy flow to stimulate self-healing and maintain a balance of physical function (a very important aspect of traditional Chinese Medicine is to create balance as represented by Ying & Yang).
 Reflexology is used to increase relaxation, reduce pain, and stimulate circulation of blood and lymphatic system.
 This form of bodywork is especially useful in stress-related illness and emotional disorders.
 Reflexology is certainly an alternative in cases where an area of the body is traumatized or diseased and direct manipulation is not appropriate.

 Some useful links are: